Trump team to wrap up impeachment trial defence as Bolton controversy simmers

-WASHINGTON (Reuters) - Lawyers for President Donald Trump were set on Tuesday to wrap up their arguments urging acquittal in his U.S. Senate trial after making the case that explosive allegations by former national security adviser John Bolton - even if true - do not represent an impeachable offense.
+WASHINGTON (Reuters) - Lawyers for President Donald Trump were set on Tuesday to wrap up their arguments in his U.S. impeachment trial as the Senate’s top Democrat rejected a Republican proposal to make former national security adviser John Bolton’s explosive unpublished book manuscript available to senators on a classified basis.

-The impeachment trial has been roiled by New York Times reporting about an unpublished book manuscript written by Bolton, who left his White House post last September.
+Trump’s lawyers made the case to the Senate on Monday that the Republican president’s actions as described in Bolton’s manuscript - even if true - do not represent an impeachable offence.
+Trump’s legal team was due to deliver its third and final day of arguments urging his acquittal starting at around 1 p.m.
+(1800 GMT).
+A source close to the team said the lawyers will wrap up in around two to 2-1/2 hours.

+Directly contradicting Trump’s account of events, Bolton in the manuscript said the president told him he wanted to freeze $391 million in security aid to Ukraine until Kiev pursued investigations into Democrats including Democratic political rival Joe Biden, and his son Hunter Biden, the New York Times reported.

+Trump is seeking re-election on Nov.
+3. Biden is a leading candidate for the Democratic nomination to face Trump.

-The trial will determine whether the Republican president is removed from office after being impeached by the Democratic-led House of Representatives last month on charges of abuse of power and obstruction of Congress arising from his conduct toward Ukraine.
+The trial will determine whether Trump is removed from office after being impeached by the Democratic-led House of Representatives last month on charges of abuse of power and obstruction of Congress arising from his conduct toward Ukraine.

 Senate Republicans, who have so far refused to allow any witnesses or new evidence in the trial, faced mounting pressure from Democrats and some moderates in their own party to summon Bolton.